jsactor/ams/README.md

 ## Freedom

 - No complex frameworks.
-- No more manual HTML.
+- No more writing HTML.
 - No more inline code.
 - No more manual data binding.
 - No more states to manage.